aarongilly/notes/content/Regression Testing.md

 Multiple regression testing is a method to derived which **weights** for a weighted average produces the minimum Mean Squared Error.
 How to perform MRT wasn’t covered in the text.
 Guess and check seems like a fine enough approach to begin with.
 Calculus if you want, sure.

 Regression testing is a technique in which a scatter plot of data can be reduced to a single function approximating the scatter.
-This is done using the Mean Squared Error ([[MSE]]) technique.
+This is done using the Mean Squared Error ([[Mean Squared Error]]) technique.
 Whatever function produces the minimal MSE is the best function... and the size of the minimum MSE is an indicator of system variability (aka [[Noise]]).

 ---